Milky (pudding)

-In 1986, Strauss premiered Milky's first video commercial to Israeli moviegoers entitled "Battle of the Milky."
-The commercial became a big hit and led to two sequels, "Battle of the Milky 2" and "Battle of the Milky 3."
+In 1986, Strauss premiered Milky's first video commercial to Israeli moviegoers entitled "Battle of the Milky".
+The commercial led to two sequels, "Battle of the Milky 2" and "Battle of the Milky 3".
 The actresses in the commercials were known as "Milky girls" and often became icons in their own rights, Sendi Bar, Hilla Nachshon or Bar Refaeli among them.

 In 2003, a 22-year-old Technion student, Elaad Yair, discovered that whipped cream, used in Milky, contained a rennet-based gelatin.
 Vegetarians and those who keep kosher complained, resulting in the company's announcement that it would henceforth only use vegetable-based gelatin.